 A built-in shower bench is generally a custom-built box protected with waterproof membrane, backer board, and tile or other decorative surface.
 In this walk-in shower, the seat is situated on the back wall so bathers benefit from showerheads mounted at each end of the shower.
 The shower seat's face is clad in extra-long subway tiles that highlight the black marble seat and complement patterned floor tiles.

 Create a fashionable seat that draws the eye inside your walk-in shower.
-This shower's interior boasts an arresting interplay of square and mosaic tiles that repeats down the face of the built-in bench, conveniently situated below a pair of toiletry niches.
-A solid slab of marble overhangs the bench base to magnify the seat's impact.
+This shower's interior boasts a striking mix of square and mosaic tiles that repeats down the face of the built-in bench, conveniently situated below a pair of toiletry niches.
+A solid slab of marble overhangs the bench base to emphasize the seat.

-Situate a shower seat across from at least one showerhead so you can laze in the spray.
+Situate a shower seat across from at least one showerhead so you can sit and enjoy the spray.
 This walk-in shower design places a small built-in seat in a corner opposite the main showerhead and next to a handheld spray.
-Green tiles meld the custom-fitted seat with the shower's shimmering walls.
+Teal tiles meld the custom-fitted seat with the shower's shimmering walls.

 Look to a walk-in shower corner for a spot to place a shower seat.
 Though its form is tiny, this corner bench provides a good deal of utility in a midsize walk-in shower.
-Adding a white seat to the gray-tiled base lets the bench show up against walls gray-tile walls.
-The white seat also ties the bench to the mosaic-tile niches and river-rock-tile floor.
+Adding a white seat to the gray-tiled base helps the bench show up against walls gray-tile walls.
+The contrasting seat also ties the bench to the mosaic-tile niches and river-rock-tile floor.

 When adding a seat to your walk-in shower, position it within arm's reach of shower controls and handheld sprays so you can manage showering systems while sitting.
-In this walk-in shower, operations are grouped on one wall so they can be accessed by bathers lounging on a curving bench that deepens in the corner to supply a commodious seat.
+In this walk-in shower, operations are grouped on one wall so they can be accessed by bathers lounging on the bench.
+The curved design deepens in the corner to supply a spacious seat.